 How to Decorate Heart Cookies

-Super Simple Icing - For the easiest, simplest icing mix 2 cups of powdered sugar in a medium bowl with 2 tablespoons of water and 1 teaspoon vanilla extract or vanilla bean paste.
+Powdered Sugar Icing - For the easiest, simplest icing mix 2 cups of powdered sugar in a medium bowl with 2 tablespoons of water and 1 teaspoon vanilla extract or vanilla bean paste.
 This makes a sweet and simple icing that will be dry to the touch but won't set hard like royal icing would.
 You can also add a few drops of food coloring to it.
+For a richer version of this, try my vanilla glaze recipe to dip the cookies in.

 Royal Icing - If you want your icing to set hard so you can stack them, or you'd like to decorate your cookies with intricate designs, I recommend royal icing.
 Do this by beating together 2 egg whites with 2 cups of powdered sugar.
 Add a splash of water if you'd like a more runny consistency.